QBI-Software/NEURON-tutorial/lessons/synaptic.md

 #### Commands in the console

 A console window running the HOC interpreter is launched when `nrngui` is run.
-The HOC code can be run directly from the commandline which can be useful.
+HOC code can be run directly in this console which can be useful.
 In the console window, check you see `oc>` (if not, just press "Enter" on the keyboard) then type:

 ```
 oc> soma psection()